yujiadou88/HK_NPI_Study/README.md

 Influenza A viruses are believed to spread between humans through contact, large respiratory droplets and small particle droplet nuclei (aerosols), but the relative importance of each of these modes of transmission is unclear.
 Cowling and colleagues modelled data of 822 subjects recruited from NPI study 2008-2009 to estimate that aerosol transmission accounts for approximately half of all influenza transmission events.

-Results described in the manuscript are reproduced in the following scripts which can be run in [R](http://www.r-project.org "R statistical software homepage"):
+Results described in [Cowling et al. (2013, Nat Commun)](https://www.nature.com/articles/ncomms2922) are reproduced in the following scripts which can be run in [R](http://www.r-project.org "R statistical software homepage"):

 -   [scripts](NPI_NatureComm_mot_scripts/dataframe.r) to reformat the raw data (used in some of the other scripts here).